williamouyang/okta.github.io/_source/_docs/api/resources/resource-server-beta/required-config-changes-for-auth-server.md

 If you perform validation, change the validation to check for the issuer, because the issuer is now a different authorization server.
+Also change the validation to get the new public keys from the new JWKs endpoint.

 Discovery Document Example for OpenID Connect clients: